AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXSequenceEnumerator_1/README.md

 CAEXSequenceEnumerator&lt;T> Class
 ==================================
-AutomationML 2.1 APIThis class implements the CAEX sequence enumerator which creates a CAEXWrapper for each enumerated XML-Element.
+This class implements the CAEX sequence enumerator which creates a CAEXWrapper for each enumerated XML-Element.

 Inheritance Hierarchy